-When the university is in session, during fall and spring semesters, the Student Health Center is open is open Monday through Friday from 8:00 a.m. to 4:30 p.m. and Tuesday early evening.
-Students should call ahead to schedule an appointment at (615) 322-2427.
+When the university is in session, during fall and spring semesters, the Student Health Center is open Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Students should call ahead to schedule an appointment at (615) 322-2427 or online at vumc.org/student-health/online-appointments.
 Students with urgent problems will be seen on a same-day basis.
 They will be given an appointment that day, or "worked in" on a first-come, first-served basis, if no appointments are available.